ultasun/miguel_mega_flask/README.md

 and flushed
 `FLUSH PRIVILEGES;`
 Then, `flask db upgrade` will be able to create the tables.

+# RQ
+Chapter 22 is about using [*Redis*](https://redis.io) and [*RQ*](https://python-rq.org).

+Using docker, the `rq` commands shown by Miguel will likely fail, because the *Redis* instance is likely running in a separate container from the *Python* environment.

+Here is an example of using *RQ* from the command line with a specific server `rq worker microblog-tasks --url redis://192.168.1.13:6379/0`

+Starting `Queue` objects with a specific *URL* is self-explanatory following Miguel's tutorial:
+`Redis.from_url('redis://192.168.1.13:6379/0')`

 # Credits
 Again, this is Miguel's Mega Flask Tutorial.
 Some variation between [his original demonstrations](https://github.com/miguelgrinberg/microblog) and my following-along will be found -- in particular the exact usability of environment variables defined in `.env` (and `.env.example`).